EPA SADC - Southern African Development Community

 - specific tolerances apply to textiles and clothing classified in Harmonized System Chapters 50 to 63, which are included in the Notes 5 to 6 of Annex 1 ‘Introductory notes’

 The EU-SADC Economic Partnership agreement provides for

-- diagonal cumulation, which allows materials originating in any SADC EPA state, in the other ACP EPA state or in an EU Overseas Country or Territory and (ii) operation or processing carried out in those countries, to be considered respectively as originating or as having been carried out in a SADC EPA state or the EU when used in the manufacturing of a product provided that certain conditions are met.
-This type of cumulation requires that an administrative cooperation agreement be in place between the two countries from where origin is cumulated.
+- diagonal cumulation, which allows (i) materials originating in any SADC EPA state, in the other African Caribbean and Pacific EPA state or in an EU Overseas Country or Territory and (ii) operation or processing carried out in those countries, to be considered respectively as originating or as having been carried out in a SADC EPA state or the EU when used in the manufacturing of a product provided that certain conditions are met, including administrative cooperation agreements be in place between the two countries from where origin is cumulated.
 This cumulation doesn’t apply to (i) materials HS 1604 to 1605 originating in Pacific and (ii) materials originating in South Africa which cannot be imported into the EU duty-free quota-free.

 - cumulation with respect to materials originating in other countries benefiting from preferential duty-free quota-free access to the EU, which allows materials originating in countries benefitting from duty-free and quota-free access to the EU for that material to be counted as originating in an SADC EPA State if used in the manufacturing of a product provided that certain conditions are met.
 This cumulation is not currently applicable.

 At the request of an SADC EPA state, a specific derogation could be granted, under specific conditions, in order to allow more relaxed rules of origin to apply for specific products originating in specific countries.
 Currently, no specific derogations apply.

 The product also needs to fulfil all other applicable requirements specified in the Protocol, such as insufficient working or processing or the direct transport rule:

 Transport through a third country: direct transport rule